 Chris is a Partner with Harper Grey and has over 25 years’ experience with all aspects of civil litigation.
 The focus of Chris’ practice is complex, multi-party disputes.
 He is counsel in some of Canada’s largest and most technically challenging cases in the fields of product liability, environmental contamination and construction.

+In 2020, Chris was appointed King’s Counsel for distinctive merit as legal counsel and exceptional contributions to the legal profession.
 Chris is an adjunct professor at the University of British Columbia Faulty of Law where he teaches Ethics and Professionalism.
 Chris has also lectured at the University of British Columbia Faculty of Engineering.
-Chris regularly volunteers his time to teach and lead seminars for the British Columbia Law Society’s Continuing Legal Education program and the Inns of Court program.
-He is an editor of the British Columbia Limitations Manual published by Lexis Nexis.
+Chris is a Fellow of the Chartered Institute of Arbitrators and a Fellow of the Canadian College of Construction Lawyers.
+Additionally, Chris regularly volunteers to teach and lead seminars for the British Columbia Law Society’s Continuing Legal Education program and the Chief Justice’s Inns of Court program.

 Chris is Harper Grey’s Innovation Partner, Co-Chair of the Construction & Engineering Law Practice Group and has served on the firm’s executive committee.